reactioncommerce/reaction-docs/developer/architecture/routing.md

 # Package implementation

-To future proof against to the router, the recommended approach is to define an entry in the Package.registry:
+To future proof against changes to the router, the recommended approach is to define an entry in the `Packages.registry`, but you can also use `ReactionRouter.route()` to define routes.

 ```
   registry: [{